 When you cross the street, you look both ways and decide whether to continue walking.
 That’s a judgment.

-At its core, a judgment is an opinion or decision based on thoughts, feelings and evidence.
+Whether you’re judging others, or feeling judged, at its core, a judgment is an opinion or decision based on thoughts, feelings and evidence.
 We make hundreds of them every day.